 90% of websites that rank at the top have SSL installed.
 It’s pretty much become a prerequisite if you want to rank well, so use the SSL.
 Now, it doesn’t have to be through this WordPress plugin.
 Maybe your host provides it, maybe your domain provider provides it, whatever it may be you want a secure site, and what you’ll find is some browsers even notify users, saying “Hey, this site isn’t secure,” and that’ll cause people to bounce back, get away from your site, and over time that could decrease your rankings.

 You want to make sure you have SSL, it’s that important.
 So, use these eight plugins, you’ll find that your rankings will start going up over time, especially if you haven’t used any of them, but when you start combining all of them it does help quite a bit.
 If you have any questions leave a comment below.
 Let me know what your question is about WordPress or these plugins and I’ll answer it.

-If you need extra help getting in the rankings, whether it’s just content marketing, SEO, link building, feel free to leave a message or email.
+If you need extra help getting in the rankings, whether it’s just content marketing, SEO, or link building, feel free to leave a message or email.
 We love helping companies grow their search traffic online, and thank you for reading this article.
-If you enjoyed the read like it, share it, tell other people about it.
+If you enjoyed the read like it, share it, and tell other people about it.